danmcCs111/AutoHotKey-Utils/README.md

 using
 https://www.autohotkey.com/

-set autohokey in system path
+*set autohotkey in system path